Best Pay-as-you-go Sim Deals

 These deals still have no contract but come loaded with a bundle of minutes, texts and data with your credit each month.
 These are our current top picks...

 Allowance: 4GB data, unlimited mins & texts.
-Each plan lasts 30 days
+Each plan lasts for 30 days

 Network: Smarty (owned by and uses the Three network)

-There are three plans you can move between which provide more data as standard per month:
+There are four plans you can start on which provide more data as standard per month:

-If you want more data you can buy more at a cost of £1.25 per GB – the same rate as if you'd have opted for a bundle above.
+Though if you want more data, you can buy more online at a cost of £1.25 per GB - the same rate as if you'd have opted for an above bundle.

 Calls to UK mobiles, landlines and 0800/0808 are included – 09 numbers are blocked.
 You'll need to buy a cash add-on (from £5) for roaming, calling international numbers or those starting 084, 087, 118 and 101.

-Your basic monthly price could change.
+Your basic monthly price could change each year in line with inflation.
 You won't be credit-checked.

 These are some other cheap tariffs on other networks: